open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 The development system will be used for the following actions:

-* Building and pushing the OEI containers (including the bridge) to your Azure Container Registry
+* Building and pushing the Open EII containers (including the bridge) to your Azure Container Registry
 * Creating your Azure IoT Hub deployment manifest
 * Deploying your manifest to a single node